hamodyk/Corsair-Ambience/README.md

 # Compatible Devices
-Every Corsair RGB device should be compatible with this software except:
+Every Corsair RGB device should be compatible with this software.
-- RAM
-- Liquid cooling solutions

-Reason: Lack of SDK on Corsair's side

 # Road Map
 - Create a GUI